larsks/github-team-sync/README.md

 Github-team-sync reads environment variables from the `ConfigMap` `github-team-sync-manager-config` and from the `Secret` `github-team-sync-manager-secret`.
 You may set the following keys:

 - `GITHUB_TOKEN`: A personal access token with permissions to read team memberships.
 This can be overridden per group.
-- `GH_SYNC_PERIOD`: How often to run the reconcile loop absent any changes.
+- `GITHUB_SYNC_PERIOD`: How often to run the reconcile loop absent any changes.
 This default to 5 minutes.
 The value of this key will be read using [`time.ParseDuration`](https://pkg.go.dev/time#ParseDuration).

 ## License